lunarpulse/RoboND-Kinematics-Project/ProgrammingReport.md

 ```

 These code above are from [sympy test jupyter notebook](./kuka_arm/scripts/sympy_note.ipynb)

-Although it is a requirement in rubric, T0_3 is only used in the inverse kinematics calculation.
+From the forward kinematics section, T0_3 is only used in the inverse kinematics calculation.
 ### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 The wrist centre is the important component which enables us to isolate the problems and solve the unknown angles of each joint.
 The problem laid in the domain of inverse position kinematics, once setting up the joint as URDF describes.